ebshimizu/make-item-shop/readme.md

 5. Adjust prices according to the prices I somewhat arbitrarily picked and the `prices` field.
 6. Exports and returns

-### Wait doesn't `ensureRarity` make it so the output distribution isn't eactly close to the input?

-This is correct in regards to that field and a much too mathematically inclined question to be frequent.
-I might go back and make an adaptive distribution that will take user constraints into account alongside the desired rarity distribution at some point, but it's not high on the to-do list.

 ### I don't like your prices.

 Not a question, but understood.
 Prices are based roughly on the ranges specified